digi-ron/AU-Falcon-SPUD-Project/Electrical/TrailerPlug/TrailerPlug.md

 ---
-description: Information on the towbar trailer connector for the 1999-2002 Ford Falcon AU, including information on how to wire a custom trailer plug (if required)
+description: towbar trailer connector information, including instructions on how to wire a custom trailer plug (if required)
 ---

 # Trailer Auxiliary plug